babaktr/ml-in-tf/experiments/rnn-gridworld/README.md

   <img src="../../images/graphs/rnn-graph.png", width="50%"/>
 </p>

+We managed to improve the performance of [Q-Gridworld](../q-gridworld) by extending it using a [Neural Network](../nn-gridworld) to estimate the Q-values instead of storing them in a table.
+What is the step if we want to further improve its performance?

+We're going to have a look how we can solve it by using **Recurrent Neural Network** (RNN), which is similar to a regular Neural Netowrk in many ways, but has the ability to learn sequences rather than a single rows of input vectors, extending its observations in _time_.

 ## Parameters
 The customizable parameters of this experiment - and their default values - are as follows: